-The Arcata Playhouse announces the launch of The Round Story, a twelve month-long project which brings members of our small rural community together to address racial equity, social justice, and the changing of our demographic.
+The Arcata Playhouse announces the launch of The Round Story, a multi-year project which brings members of our small rural community together to address racial equity, social justice, and the changing of our demographic.

 The Playhouse is partnering with the NAACP, the Native Women Collective, Centro del Pueblo, TRUEntertainment, and HSU to weave the threads from the stories that live in these communities.